-The Company conducts an office study tour and business explanation sessions for outside board members, so that they can deepen their understanding of the management principles, policies and description of business of the Company.
+The Company conducts an office study tour and business explanation sessions for outside board members, so that they can deepen their understanding of the management principles, policies and business of the Company.
 (IV.4.3)

-Companies should disclose their training policy for directors and kansayaku.
+Supplementary Principles 4.14.2 Companies should disclose their training policy for directors and kansayaku.